How We Got Started

 The approach of reviewing categories vs. individual products allows us to provide actionable advice to busy people.
 The goal is to save you time by eliminating the need to read through thousands of reviews of hundreds of products.

-Why would I read your reviews if I can see product reviews on Amazon?
+Why would you read our reviews if you can see product reviews on Amazon?

 When you read product reviews on Amazon or elsewhere, you're trying to gauge the consensus opinion for how users feel about an individual product.
 These reviews typically occur in a vacuum – they're focused on the product, but not a host of alternatives.
 Our reviews provide context for making a better choice based on all available options.